AppsFlyerSDK/XamariniOSBinding/README.md

 ### <a id="adding_events">

-## Tracking In-App Events
+## Logging In-App Events

-Tracking in-app events is performed by calling `TrackEvent` with event name and value parameters.
+Logging in-app events is performed by calling `LogEvent` with event name and value parameters.
 See [In-App Events](https://support.appsflyer.com/hc/en-us/articles/115005544169-AppsFlyer-Rich-In-App-Events-Android-and-iOS) documentation for more details.

 Event Example:
 ```c#